pandeyaakash/Aakash-s-Portfolio/README.md

 <h3> FIS InnovateIN48 2020 Runners Up </h3>
 InnovateIN48 is an annual hackathon event of FIS which provides a great platform for showcasing innovative ideas and skills to develop them.
 FIS being a fin-tech organization, aims at providing maximum security for its clients.
-Team PTS Commandos bagged the runners up prize for this year's hackathon in the Application Security Round.
+Team PTS Commandos bagged the runner up prize for the hackathon's Application Security Round.
 We were able to identify the assets and trust boundaries correctly and took relevant security measures for the same.
 <br>
 <br>
 <br>